Rayanworkout/Email-Spam-Detector/README.md

 ```

-If you wish to monitor your emails as they arrive, I made 2 example scripts inside the `watcher` directory.
+If you wish to monitor your emails as they arrive, I made 2 example scripts inside the `spams_watcher` directory.
 There is a `connector` class that you can use to connect to your email server and fetch emails. **It currently supports outlook only, but it can be easily modified to support other email providers.**

-The way to use this class is showed inside `watcher.py`.
+The way to use this class is showed inside `spams_watcher/watcher.py`.
 Here for example we monitor unseen emails and predict if they are spam or not.

 ```python
 # CREDENTIALS